orkes-io/docs/docs/integrations/ai-llm/cohere.md

 ## Adding Cohere models to integration

-You have now integrated your Orkes Conductor console with the Cohere provider.
+You have now integrated your Orkes Conductor cluster with the Cohere provider.
 The next step is to integrate with the specific models.
 Cohere AI has different models: command, command-r, embed, and more.
 Each model is intended for different use cases, such as text completion and generating embeddings.

 Depending on your use case, you must configure the required model within your Cohere configuration.